 Guesthouse Panorama — Another family-run guesthouse, this is one of the best-rated properties in Kutaisi.
 The rooms are large and comfortable and it is well located to explore the city.
 There is a great breakfast included in the room rate and the friendly owners will help make your stay as pleasant as possible.
 Click here to see their latest prices

-Hotel Mkudro – This centrally-located hotel is a great option for both couples and solo travellers alike.
-There is a hearty breakfast option, a range of clean and comfortable rooms, and the helpful staff can help you organise day trips into the surrounding natural sites and monasteries.
+Hotel Veneto – This centrally-located hotel is a great option for both couples and solo travellers alike.
+There is a hearty breakfast included, a range of clean and comfortable rooms, and the helpful staff can help you organise day trips into the surrounding natural sites and monasteries.
 Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Kutaisi!

 Kutaisi, though often overlooked by tourists in Georgia in lieu of the capital of Tbilisi, is well worth the visit.
 If you are wondering what to do in Kutaisi, then you will certainly be impressed with all that this small city has to offer!

 Are you planning to visit Kutaisi?
 Have you been?
 Let us know in the comments!